ahmedhanifc/HoverTranslate/README.md

-# Arabic Hover
+# HoverTranslate

-Arabic Hover is a small macOS translation helper.
+HoverTranslate is a small macOS translation helper.
 Press a shortcut, select text in any app, and an always-on-top box shows the translation.
 The app now works with multiple language pairs, not only Arabic.

 ## What It Does